Jean-Baptiste Drouet, Comte d'Erlon: Hundred Days

 Napoleon made him a peer of France, and gave him command of the I Corps, which formed part of the Army of the North.
 On 16 June 1815 during the first major engagements of Waterloo campaign, due to conflicting orders his Corps spent the day on the Old Roman Road marching and counter-marching between the battles of Quatre Bras and Ligny without engaging in either battle.
 He was not, however, held to account by Napoleon, and as the latter's practice in such matters was severe to the verge of injustice, it may be presumed that the failure was not due to d’Erlon.
 If the I Corps had engaged in either battle the outcome of the campaign might have been different.

 Two days later at the Battle of Waterloo it was his Corps in column formation which attacked the Allied centre right from La Haye Sainte to Papelotte at 13:30 and was stopped by Picton's Peninsular War veterans, and then attacked in the flanks by the British heavy cavalry.
 He retreated with the rest of the French army and fought in the closing operations around Paris.
-After the surrender of Napoleon, d'Erlon entered exile in Munich.
+After the surrender of Napoleon, d'Erlon entered exile in Munich where he established a brewery.

 Post-Napoleonic service

-In 1825 he was granted amnesty by Charles X. In the July Revolution in 1830 he supported the Juilletistes, and was made Peer of France in 19 November 1831.
+In 1825 he was granted amnesty by Charles X. He supported July Revolution in 1830, and was made Peer of France in 19 November 1831.
 In 1832 he was given the command of the 12th Division in Nantes.
 Later in the year his division suppressed a Vendean revolt and arrested the Duchess of Berry.

 In 1834 d'Erlon was named governor-general of Algeria.
-After the defeat of the French army under General Trézel at the Battle of Macta in 1835, D'Erlon was recalled to France and replaced.
+After the defeat of the French army under General Trézel at the Battle of Macta in 1835, public outcry at the disaster resulted in D'Erlon being recalled to France and replaced by General Clauzel.

 From 1837 he resumed his command of the 12th Division in Nantes, a position he held until 1843 when he moved to Paris to retire and was granted the title marshal of France on 9 April 1843.
 He died on 25 January of the following year.